saifyali05/saifyali05/README.md

-💻 Web Developer in the making | Learning Full Stack & Java | Patent published in The Patent Office Journal No. 49/2025 (05/12/2025)
+💻 Engineer in the making | Learning Full Stack & Java

 🛠️ Working on making products, not just prototypes
 🌱 Growing skills in DSA, UI design & full-stack development